Hansh532/chess/README.md

 __Aagaard: Calculation is only a tool to aid the decision making process__

 ## Critical moments
-You can spend extra time in a critical position where you feel there is a clear difference between the best move and the second best move, half a point or more.
+You can spend extra time in a critical position where you feel there is a clear difference between the best move and the second best move, half a point or more in an equal position.
 These are often sharp tactical positions.

 - Forcing move(s) exist which might lead to a decisive advantage
 - Deciding whether or not to release pawn tension